frederic-perez/AmE-dictionary/data/dictionary.md

 __sluice<sup>2</sup>__ _v_ :six::hammer: (sluiced, sluicing)
 __slum<sup>1</sup>__ _n_ :five::hammer: (slums) _A black slum area off the Loreauville Road._ _The caravan passed through a black slum far out in the parish._ _A Mumbai slum._ _A woman from the slums of Rio de Janeiro._
 __slum<sup>2</sup>__ _v_
-__slumber party__ _n_ An overnight party in which guests, usually girls, wear nightclothes and socialize at a friend's home.
+__slumber party__ _n_ An overnight party in which guests, usually girls, wear nightclothes and socialize at a friend’s home.
 __slumber<sup>1</sup>__ _n_ :three::hammer:
 __slumber<sup>2</sup>__ _v_ :three: __1__ To sleep. __2__ To be dormant or quiescent. __3__ To pass (time) in sleep: slumbered the night away.
 __slumberland__ _n_ An imaginary land described to children as the place they enter during sleep.